junajiffle/aws_backup_cleanup/README.md

 inst_name=($(aws ec2 describe-instances --region=$region  --instance-ids $instance --query 'Reservations[].Instances[].Tags[?Key==`Name`].Value[]' --output=text))
 ```

-Now,if the instance count is non-zero then the script proceeds to deregister instance from LB.
+Now,if the instance count is non-zero, then the script proceeds to deregister instance from LB.

 *Command:*
 ```